ga-wdi-boston/html-css/README.md

 Students should, at the end of the lesson, be able to:

-- Explain the service-like nature of the web, and describe the different components of each.
+- Explain the service-like nature of the web, and describe interaction between servers and clients.
 - Write out the basic skeleton of an HTML page.
-- Add CSS to an HTML file both by using `<style>` and by linking to an external stylesheet with `<link>`.
+- Add CSS to an HTML file both by using inline styling, `<style>` tags, and by linking to an external stylesheet with `<link>`.
 - Explain at a high level how CSS styling works.
 - Write CSS and use it to add styling to a basic page.